MediaComem/comem-appmob/IMAGE-UPLOAD.md

 There are two new configuration properties your app needs to have:

 * The URL to the qimg API

-  (again, in development with `ionic serve`, you will need a proxy, while in production you want to use the real URL)
+  (In development with `ionic serve`, you will need a proxy, while in production you want to use the real URL)
 * The qimg API authentication token

 Apply the following changes to your app:

-1. Add a new proxy to the qimg API in `ionic.config.json`:
+1. Add a new proxy to the qimg API in the `proxies` section of `ionic.config.json`:

    ```json
    {